Welcome to Selkirk College! We hope you are as excited as we are for the kickoff to the 2018-19 school year!

 A work study position is a great way to make a few extra bucks while diving into your studies.
 You can build your resume and meet new people while working part time.

-Work study positions are now posted on our Career Central portal.
+Work study positions will be posted on our Career Central portal on August 27, 2018.
 Once you find the posting that you want to apply for, fill out the application form and email it directly to the supervisor listed on the posting.
 Positions fill up fast, so get your applications in soon!
 Learn more...

 Selkirk College offers a range of scholarships, bursaries, and awards to both assist students in financing their educational and living costs and to recognize academic excellence.